asodemann18/rancid-tomatillos-react-app/README.md

 ## Project By: [Edwin Montealvo](https://github.com/emontealvo) and [Alex Sodemann](https://github.com/asodemann18)

 ## About
-Movie rating site where a user can login and rate/favorite the movies they loved or hated.
+Movie rating site where a user can log in and rate/favorite the movies they loved or hated.
 A user can also comment on a specific movie.

 ## Project Goals
 * Reinforce React fundamentals